| Map |

 - Noise levels (and vibration) (is communication needed?)

-- Illumination on display (& flicker of display)
+- Illumination on/of display (glare & flicker on/of display)

 - Air quality & movement